 According to the Quality Guidelines for Google Places "P.O.
 Boxes are not considered accurate physical locations" and "Listings submitted with P.O.
 Box addresses will be removed."
 Therefore, even if you are receiving mail only via a post-office box, you practically cannot use it as Google automatically sends the verification letter to the address stated in the Google Places listing.
 When you use the word PO box in the address, the listing is getting auto-rejected.

 The workaround: use Address Line 2 to insert your postal address!
 Yes, Google, as per current, does not penalize the usage of whatever terms in this box.
-Of course it would be strongly advisable to delete the whole second address line once you receive the postcard.
+Of course it would be strongly advisable to complete a change of address form online and delete the whole second address line once you receive the postcard.
 As the mail is being processed by the local postal service you will have to help them understand where you actually want it sent.
 Therefore, it is recommended that you type something like: "Send to: PO Box [number] [City] [State] [ZIP]" replacing the words in brackets with the correct information.
 You can do the same if you get business mail to your home address.

 I had an interesting case with a veterinarian from Sweden.
 Instead of "Send to" I was going to write the Swedish "Skicka till" when I found out that the Irish office of Google Places is processing mail verification in the big part of Northwest Europe.
 If you are from a non-English speaking country you will first have to dig out such information, otherwise you risk your postcard being directed to the business address.